Separation properties of topological spaces. #

 Removing a finite set from a dense set in a space without isolated points, one still obtains a dense set.

-If a function to a T1Space
+If a function to a T1Space tends to some limit y at some point x, then necessarily

-y = f x
+y = f x.

-To prove a function to a T1Space
+To prove a function to a T1Space is continuous at some point x, it suffices to prove that

-admits some limit at x
+f admits some limit at x.

 A point with a finite neighborhood has to be isolated.